How to Fix Door Not Closing on Whirlpool WMH31017FS (Over-the-Range)

 Step-by-Step Repair Instructions

-On the WMH31017FS, the door switch actuation sequence matters — if you reinstall the switches in the wrong order or seat one even slightly crooked, the unit will blow the inline fuse the moment you test it, and now you’ve got a second repair on your hands.
-Always photograph the exact position and orientation of each switch before you disconnect anything, and use a cheap multimeter to confirm continuity on each new switch before the cabinet goes back together.
+On the WMH31017FS, the door switch actuation sequence is crucial — if you reinstall the switches in the wrong order or seat one even slightly crooked, the unit will blow the inline fuse when you test it, leading to a second repair.
+Always photograph the exact position and orientation of each switch before disconnecting anything, and use a cheap multimeter to confirm continuity on each new switch before reassembling the cabinet.

 Step 1: Unplug and Prepare the Work Area

 Disconnect the microwave from power and place a folded towel on the stovetop below to protect it if any tools drop.
-Set up your lighting so you can clearly see the door latch area on the front face of the unit.
-Confirm the unit is fully de-energized before touching any internal components.
+Set up your lighting to clearly see the door latch area on the front face of the unit.
+Always confirm the unit is fully de-energized before touching any internal components.

 Step 2: Inspect the Door Latch Hooks Visually

-Open the microwave door fully and examine the two plastic latch hooks on the door’s right edge — look for cracks, chips, or hooks that appear bent or rounded off.
-Press each hook manually; they should spring back firmly with no wobble.
-If a hook feels loose, moves sideways, or is visibly cracked, it is the primary cause of the closing failure.
+Open the microwave door fully and examine the two plastic latch hooks on the door’s right edge.
+Look for cracks, chips, or hooks that appear bent or rounded off.
+Manually press each hook; they should spring back firmly with no wobble.
+If a hook feels loose, moves sideways, or is visibly cracked, that’s likely your primary cause of the closing failure.

 Step 3: Remove the Door Panel